akhenakh/coord2country/README.md

 # coord2country

-A simple solution to query for point in polygon, very fast, mainly for countries polygons but could server everything.
+A simple solution to query for point in polygon, very fast, mainly for countries polygons but could serve any enclosed regions.

 Embedding data from [Natural Earth](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/), load precomputed data for fast loading with index into memory using [s2](https://s2geometry.io/).